hydephp/develop/docs/digging-deeper/advanced-customization.md

 >info Note that you will likely need to manually update `webpack.mix.js` so Laravel Mix can compile the assets correctly.

-You will of course also need to copy over any existing files from the old directory to the new one.
+>info You will of course also need to copy over any existing files from the old directory to the new one.

 ## Customizing the output directory ⚠